MicrosoftDocs/microsoft-365-docs/microsoft-365/scheduler/scheduler-setup.md

 > It might take up to two hours for the Scheduler mailbox to complete full provisioning to set the SchedulerAssistant capability.

 ## Exchange Online mailbox
 A Scheduler license is an add-on to Microsoft 365, that enables the meeting organizer to delegate their meeting scheduling tasks to their Scheduler assistant.
-For the Scheduler to work, typically through Microsoft 365 licence, meeting organizers require the following:
+For the Scheduler to work, typically through Microsoft 365 license, meeting organizers require the following components:

 - A mailbox designated as Scheduler assistant mailbox
 - Scheduler license
 - Exchange Online mailbox and calendar

-The meeting attendees do not require Scheduler or Microsoft 365 licence.
+The meeting attendees do not require Scheduler or Microsoft 365 license.

 ## Scheduler end-user license requirements